astorfi/Caffe_Deep_Learning/README.md

 # Caffe_Deep_Learning

-This repository is dedicated to implementation of different structures using Caffe which is a deep learning framework.
+Caffe is a deep learning framework developed by the Berkeley Vision and Learning Center((BVLC)[http://bair.berkeley.edu/]).